EternityForest/EmberOS/README.md

 Using your favorite partition editor, add an ntfs partition called sketch just after the root partition, in that empty space you just made.

-Copy everything in the root partition's sketch_template dir to the root of that partition.
+Copy everything in the root partition's sketch dir to the root of that partition.
+Anything in the actual sketch dir is just the default, it gets covered over by the sketch partition that gets mounted there.

 If your image is for systems with an RTC, see "using an RTC"